-The city will continue to operate its Section 8 Housing Choice Voucher program.
-We will continue to seek other funding sources, such as HOME, State Housing Fund, for housing rehabilitation programs.
+The City will continue to seek other funding sources, such as HOME, State Housing Fund, for housing rehabilitation programs.
 There continues to be a great need for these programs in the community, and funding sources are scarce.

 4. Actions planned to reduce lead-based paint hazards